 Tudor Black Bay 41mm Review

 It looks and feels like a proper dive watch.
-However, its water resistance rating of just 200m/660ft only makes it suitable for some light snorkeling, swimming or showering (in cold water only).
+However, its water resistance rating of just 200m/660ft only makes it suitable for some light snorkeling, swimming, or showering (in cold water only).
 Most people that are diving professionally wouldn’t consider the Black Bay as a viable option there are many other watches that have the same dive watch look and feel but also offer the type of water resistance needed for the adventure.

-The 41mm case uses a combination of a brushed finishing on the lugs and top of the case and case back, and polished finishing on the side of the case and crown.
+The case uses a combination of a brushed finishing on the lugs and top of the case and case back, and polished finishing on the side of the case and crown.
 The crown has an engraving of the Tudor rose and has a crown tube that uses the accent color of the design.
 The watch below shows it in the same crimson red as the bezel topped with a sapphire crystal.
 The unidirectional rotating bezel features a luminous dot at the start position of the aluminum bezel ring.

-The case and dials of the various models offer subtle but tasteful differences in color and material.
+The case and dials of the various watch models offer subtle but tasteful differences in color and material.
 There are models that use red bezels, black bezels, and some with blue bezels.

 Considering the success of this series, Tudor will most likely introduce other colors in the future as they’ve done in the past.
 For now, almost every model has a black dial with few exceptions such as the two-tone bracelet that has a champagne dial.

 One last noticeable thing about this watch is the buckle used on the NATO straps.
 It has an exquisite brushed finish and a double grooved shaped clasp to match the top of the Tudor logo (see below).
 As with a great design, the devil is in the details.
 The price for watches in this collection starts at around $3,475 but are subject to change.